oktadev/okta-blog/_source/_posts/2018-11-29-build-test-react-native-typescript-oauth2.md

 by: contractor
 communities: [javascript, mobile]
 description: "Use TypeScript to build and test a React Native app with authentication."
-tags: [typescript, react native, oauth, testing, android]
+tags: [typescript, react-native, oauth, testing, android]
 tweets:
 - "You've heard about React Native, but haven't tried it yet?
 Now's your chance!
 As a bonus, this tutorial also shows you how to test it. "
 - "Get started with React Native today!
 This post shows you how to build a simple app, add authentication, and test it with @fbjest. "